jahnavi0330/Multiple_Linear_Regression/README.md

 ## Training the algorithm to get model

-    ->fit() is used to train the algorithm and get the modelas an outcome.
+    ->fit() is used to train the algorithm and get the model as an outcome.

     Then the model is
     y=m(x)+c